Cornbread (graffiti artist): Activist and icon

 In 2007, documentary filmmaker, Sean McKnight, made a film called Cry of the City Part 1: The Legend of Cornbread.
 The story of Cornbread is also prominently included in the documentary film about the history of graffiti, called Bomb It (2007).
 In August 2013, McCray was honored at the Graffiti Hall of Fame in East Harlem for his contribution to hip-hop culture.

+Personal life

 Today, McCray works as a public speaker and youth advocate.
 He gives motivational talks about his youth as a tagger, his run-ins with the law, and his struggles with drugs.

 In 2021, McCray married Consuela Sanchez, a longtime friend from Philadelphia.